Events

 A black musician singing live with his band in the background and dim red lighting at the Brick Lane Jazz Festival.

-Start off the 2025 music festival season with the soothing and eclectic sounds of Brick Lane Jazz Festival.
+Continue the 2026 music festival season with the soothing and eclectic sounds of Brick Lane Jazz Festival.
 This popular event brilliantly showcases London’s bubbling underground music scene, with performances from new and established, genre-defying artists.
-25-27 Apr

 A photo of a stage at Gala festival with crowds of people stood underneath a large red rent around a stage of DJs, overhead lighting and a smoke machine

-Head south to Peckham Rye Park where you’ll find some of the biggest names in electronic music at GALA with past years' performers including DJ EZ, Folamour and Job Jobse.
-Join the crowds of party people in the sun and let the good vibes take you late into the night during the festival's 10th edition.
-23-25 May
+Head south to Peckham Rye Park for the Spring bank holiday where you’ll find some of the biggest names in electronic music at GALA.
+This year's stacked lineup includes Conducta, Call Super, Peach and a back-to-back from Antal, Hunee and Palms Trax.
+Join the crowds of party people in the sun and let the good vibes take you late into the night.

 Silhouette of two friends on shoulders in the crowd in front of stage with glowing blue light lasers

-Head to Dagenham for We Are FSTVL and move to beats from the biggest names in electronic dance music.
-Last year's stacked lineup featured Eric Prydz, Chase and Status, Jamie Jones and more.
-May TBC
+We Are FSTVL is back for summer 2026 after a one-year hiatus!
+Head to Upminster where you can move to beats from the biggest names in electronic dance music.
+The last edition's lineup featured Eric Prydz, Chase and Status, Jamie Jones and more.

 A photo of five men dressed in black on stage with microphones dancing and singing with a pink background

-Discover a slice of Spain in London at the 20th edition of the annual Flamenco Festival from Sadler's Wells.
+Discover a slice of Spain in London at the annual Flamenco Festival from Sadler's Wells.
 Taking place at multiple venues across two weeks, find some of the most influential names in the genre for a series of upbeat performances and music events.
-27 May-8 Jun

 16. British Summer Time Hyde Park